vicramon/optimal/README.md

-# Optimal
+## Optimal

-## Put Option Dashboard
+### Put Options Dashboard

-Optimal is a dashboard that pulls down all the relevant info related to specific stocks.
-This information helps me quickly decide whether or not I want to sell put options for that stock.
+Optimal is a dashboard that pulls down all the relevant info for stocks that are the biggest losers for the day.

+This information can help you quickly decide whether or not you want to sell put options for that stock.